ytakahashi/google-date-range-search/README.md

 1. Click the "Custom" tab
 2. Enter a number and select a unit (hours/days/weeks/months/years)
-3. Click "Add to presets"
+3. Click "Add to Preset"
-4. The custom preset button will appear in the "Preset" tab
+4. The custom preset button appears in the "Preset" tab
 5. You can add multiple custom presets
 6. To remove all custom presets, click "clear custom presets" button at the bottom of the "Preset" tab